A Treatise on Differential Geometry and its role in Relativity Theory: Differential structure on the manifold

 A tensor field is said to be \underline{Lie~transported} along a curve $\gamma$ if its Lie derivative along the curve vanishes.
 Further, if the Lie derivative of a tensor field with respect to a vector field vanishes then we say that the tensor field is \underline{invariant} along the congruence of the vector field.
-In particular, if the vector field $\textit{\textbf{V}}$ is chosen along a co-ordinate basis vector (say $\frac{\partial}{\partial x^l}$) in a co-ordinate system then
+In particular, if the vector field $\textit{\textbf{V}}$ is chosen along a co-ordinate basis vector (say $\dfrac{\partial}{\partial x^l}$) in a co-ordinate system then

-Thus, if a tensor field is independent of a particular co-ordinate then its Lie derivative along the corresponding co-ordinate curve vanishes.
+Thus, if a tensor field is independent of a particular co-ordinate then its Lie derivative along the corresponding co-ordinate curve vanishes.\\

-This notion of invariance of a tensor field under a vector field is of importance in physics for analyzing the symmetries of tensor fields ( \textit{e. g.} metric tensor in GR, scalar field describing potential of a particle or a vector field of force etc. )\\\\ {\bf X. Killing vector fields}:
+This notion of invariance of a tensor field under a vector field is of importance in physics for analyzing the symmetries of tensor fields ( \textit{e. g.} metric tensor in GR, scalar field describing potential of a particle or a vector field of force etc. )\\